ajitashwath/hyperspectral-image-data/README.md

 ```
 - Real hyperspectral data can be obtained from sources like AVIRIS, Hyperion, or PRISMA
 - The synthetic data generator can be modified to match specific spectral characteristics
-- Model hyperparameters should be tuned for specific applications